 Organic light-emitting diodes (OLEDs) are used as energy-efficient light-emitting units e.g. for displays and lighting.
-Among the appealing features of organic materials for light-emitting devices are their relative ease of processing combined with the possibility of tuning the colour of the emitted light via chemical synthesis of molecular building blocks with the desired characteristics.
+Likewise, organic semiconductors can function as the light-absorbing layer in sensitive photodetector devices.
+Among the appealing features of organic materials for light-emitting and photodetector devices are their relative ease of processing combined with the possibility of tuning the emission or absorption spectrum via chemical synthesis of molecular building blocks with the desired characteristics.
 Moreover, their mechanical properties can enable the realization of mechanically flexible devices.
 In addition, some types of organic small-molecules can self-assemble into crystalline nanofibers with additional features.
-At NanoSYD, we study both organic nanofibers and thin films used as the active layer in both OLEDs as well as transistor devices that function either as organic light-emitting transistors (OLETs) or organic phototransistors (OPTs).
+At NanoSYD, we investigate how we can realize organic thin-film materials with optimized properties and how we can implement these into devices with high performance.
 More specifically, the research topics are:

 - Flexible/stretchable OLEDs